REJOICE31/student_api/readMe.md

 ```bash
 sudo tail -f /var/log/nginx/error.log
 ```
+ ### Backup Schemes

+1. Full Backup: This scheme backs up all data, regardless of whether it has changed or not.

+Advantages: Easy to restore, no need for additional backups.

+Disadvantages: Time-consuming and uses a lot of storage.

+2. Incremental Backup: This backs up only the changes made since the last backup (whether full or incremental).

+Advantages: Faster and requires less storage.

+Disadvantages: Restoration requires all incremental backups, which can make it slower.

+3. Differential Backup: Backs up the data changed since the last full backup.

+Advantages: Faster restoration than incremental backups.

+Disadvantages: Requires more storage than incremental backups.
 ## Bash Automation Scripts

 This directory (`bash_scripts`) contains automation scripts for managing the student API server: